sarahrciantar/data-analytics-journal/README.md

 ## The 6 Phases of Data Analysis 🔄

-I am using these phases as a roadmap to solve problems with data.
+I am using these phases as a roadmap to solve data-related problems.

 1. **Ask** ❓: Define the business challenge.
    * *Goal:* What is the specific question we need to answer?